Olexandr43/PvZ-JS-2.0/README.md

 The arsenal of plants has more than doubled, adding significant strategic variety.

+*   **Blover (🍀):** Costs 125 sun.
+An instant-use plant that creates a strong gust of wind, blowing away all flying Balloon Zombies from the screen instantly.
+*   **Cabbage-pult (🥬):** Costs 100 sun.
+Lobs cabbages at zombies, dealing twice the damage of a standard pea.
 *   **Cherry Bomb (💣):** Costs 150 sun.
 An instant-use plant that explodes, dealing massive damage (90) to all zombies in a 3x3 area.
 It is consumed on use.
+*   **Coffee Bean (☕):** Costs 75 sun.
+An instant-use plant placed on top of sleeping mushrooms to wake them up for use during the day.
-*   **Potato Mine (🥔):** Costs 25 sun.
-A cheap, single-use plant that is initially vulnerable.
-After a 14-second arming time, it will explode on contact, dealing immense damage (90) to a single zombie.
+*   **Doom-shroom (🍄):** Costs 125 sun.
+A highly destructive instant-use plant that explodes in a massive 7x5 area, dealing huge damage (90) to all zombies caught in the blast.
+It leaves a temporary, unplantable crater at its location.
+*   **Garlic (🧄):** Costs 50 sun.
+A defensive plant that doesn't attack but diverts any zombie that bites it into an adjacent lane.
+*   **Gatling Pea (🔫):** Costs 250 sun.
+An upgrade plant that must be planted on an existing Repeater.
+It fires a burst of four peas at a time.
 *   **Grave Buster (🦇):** Costs 75 sun.
 A special single-use plant that can only be planted on graves.
 It consumes the grave over 5 seconds and rewards the player with sun.
-*   **Torchwood (🪔):** Costs 175 sun.
-A supportive plant that turns regular peas passing through it into fire peas, doubling their damage.
-It also extinguishes freezing projectiles from Snow Peas, turning them into normal peas.
-*   **Tall-nut (🌰):** Costs 125 sun.
-A heavy-duty defensive plant with significantly more health (48) than a Wall-nut, making it an excellent blocker.
+*   **Ice-shroom (🧊):** Costs 75 sun.
+An instant-use plant that freezes every zombie on the entire screen, stopping them in their tracks for 4 seconds and dealing minor damage.
+*   **Imitater (🎭):** Cost varies.
+A strategic plant that transforms into a copy of the previously selected plant card, allowing you to bring two of the same plant into a level with separate cooldowns.
 *   **Jalapeno (🌶️):** Costs 125 sun.
 An instant-use plant that creates a wall of fire, dealing massive damage (90) to and destroying all zombies in an entire lane.
 It also melts any ice trails left by Zombonis.
-*   **Ice-shroom (🧊):** Costs 75 sun.
-An instant-use plant that freezes every zombie on the entire screen, stopping them in their tracks for 4 seconds and dealing minor damage.
-*   **Doom-shroom (🍄):** Costs 125 sun.
-A highly destructive instant-use plant that explodes in a massive 7x5 area, dealing huge damage (90) to all zombies caught in the blast.
-It leaves a temporary, unplantable crater at its location.
-*   **Blover (🍀):** Costs 125 sun.
-An instant-use plant that creates a strong gust of wind, blowing away all flying Balloon Zombies from the screen instantly.
-*   **Cabbage-pult (🥬):** Costs 100 sun.
-Lobs cabbage at zombies, has 2x pea damage but 0.5x pea shoot interval.
 *   **Kernel-pult (🌽):** Costs 100 sun.
 Has a 25% chance to launch butter instead of a kernel.
-Butter not only deals more damage but also stuns zombies for 5 seconds, temporarily stopping them in their tracks.
+Butter deals more damage and stuns zombies for 5 seconds, temporarily stopping them.
-*   **Garlic (🧄):** Costs 50 sun.
-A defensive plant that doesn't attack but diverts any zombie that bites it into an adjacent lane.
 *   **Marigold (🌼):** Costs 50 sun.
-An economic plant that produces coins instead of sun (though the game describes this feature as "useless" for gameplay).
+An economic plant that produces coins instead of sun (described in-game as "useless" for gameplay).
 *   **Melon-pult (🍉):** Costs 300 sun.
 Lobs melons that deal solid damage and splash to nearby zombies on impact.
-*   **Imitater (🎭):** Cost varies.
-A strategic plant that transforms into a copy of the previously selected plant card, allowing you to bring two of the same plant into a level with separate cooldowns.
-*   **Gatling Pea (🔫):** Costs 250 sun.
-An upgrade plant that must be planted on an existing Repeater.
-It fires a burst of four peas at a time.
+*   **Potato Mine (🥔):** Costs 25 sun.
+A cheap, single-use plant that is initially vulnerable.
+After a 14-second arming time, it will explode on contact, dealing immense damage (90) to a single zombie.
+*   **Spikerock (📍):** Costs 125 sun.
+An upgrade for Spikeweed.
+It deals more damage and can survive multiple hits from crushing zombies like the Zomboni.
+*   **Spikeweed (📌):** Costs 100 sun.
+A ground-level plant that damages any zombie that walks over it.
+It cannot be eaten and can be upgraded to Spikerock.
+*   **Tall-nut (🌰):** Costs 125 sun.
+A heavy-duty defensive plant with significantly more health (48) than a Wall-nut, making it an excellent blocker.
+*   **Torchwood (🪔):** Costs 175 sun.
+A supportive plant that turns regular peas passing through it into fire peas, doubling their damage.
+It also extinguishes freezing projectiles, turning them into normal peas.
 *   **Twin Sunflower (🌻🌻):** Costs 150 sun.
 An upgrade plant that must be planted on an existing Sunflower.
 It produces 100 sun at a time, doubling the normal rate.
 *   **Winter Melon (🥶):** Costs 200 sun.
-Upgrade for Melon-pult; adds a slowing effect to its splash damage.
+An upgrade for the Melon-pult.
+Its projectiles deal heavy damage and slow all zombies in the splash zone.
 ---

 ### New Zombies Added